WengYuehTing/FaceSight-application/README.md

 ![demo](./demo.gif)

 The application is built on [Nreal Light AR glasses](https://www.nreal.ai/light/) which runs Android operating system.
-Using nrsdk for development in unity and vysor for distribution.
+Using NRSDK for development in unity and vysor for distribution.